cicadacreativemag/ccm_website/content/blog/cicada-quiz.md

 summary: Made for fun!
 Brought to you by Cicada Creative Magazine.
 CW // photos of bugs.
 ---

-# Which Cicada are you?
-> Jay Serrano, Editorial Director

 Made for fun!
 Brought to you by Cicada Creative Magazine.
 CW // photos of bugs.

 **[Take the quiz here.](https://uquiz.com/quiz/xIPn5U/which-cicada-are-you)**